davidde/notes/GIT.md

   - git add 'file.txt'
   - git commit   (-> the 'merge commit')

   Then push your 'change' branch to your fork (NOT upstream):
-  (which will automatically update your pull request)
+  (this will automatically update your pull request)
   $ git push origin change
   Finally, just update the master branch on your fork:
   $ git checkout master